helich0pper/helich0pper.github.io/_posts/2022-06-01-router_rce.md

 # Conclusion
 Configure your routers with SSH and use proper authentication measures.
 Having an insecure Telnet backdoor on a random high port can be quickly discovered by scanning the full port range (0-65535) with Nmap. <br>
 I hope opening random bind shells is not a common practice amongst Internet Service Providers lol, check your routers.
+Do not discard the idea that this may be a malicous bot.
+In any case, try your best to avoid cheap and outdated routers.

 <hr>